-He doesn’t like being left alone for long periods of time because he loves to be near his beloved human family.
+He doesn’t like being left alone for long periods because he loves to be near his beloved human family.

 This should also be taken into consideration if you live in a condo or apartment.
-He can live in an urban and rural setting, or in a family home with or without a fenced yard.
+He can live in an urban and rural setting or a family home with or without a fenced yard.

 Depending on which parent breed has the most influence in your Mini Yorkshire Aussie, he may or may not tolerate temperature extremes.